-This is exactly what the SEON Intelligence tool lets you verify, using a number of features:
+This is exactly what SEON lets you verify, using a number of features:

 - CNAM, or Caller Name Delivery: this technical check is requested to the telephone company.
 It helps us compare the subscriber’s full name and compare it to the caller ID.
 We can already begin flagging unmatching data here.

 - HLR, or Home Location register: this check lets us access more data linked to the phone subscriber, as logged in a central database.
 We can check the carrier name, whether the phone has been routed, and if the phone number is virtual.